Societe Generale Ghana

 Societe Generale Ghana Limited (SG) is a bank that is based in Ghana, previously known as Société Générale - Social Security Bank (SG-SSB).
 The bank is part of the Société Générale banking group.
 The bank is based in Accra and its stock is listed on the Ghana Stock Exchange.
 It is a component of the GSE All-Share Index.
 According to its website it is the 7th largest bank in Ghana and has 45 networked branches in Ghana.

 History

-SG began in 1975 as "Security Guarantee Trust Limited" and the next year changed its name to "Social Security Bank Limited", or "SSB".
-In 1994, SSB and the "National Savings and Credit Bank" merged under a World Bank program.
-The next year, the government of Ghana divested its 21% share of the bank and it was converted to a public limited liability company and subsequently listed on the Ghana Stock Exchange.
-In 2004, the bank rebranded as SG-SSB after Societe Generale acquired a 51% controlling interest in the institution. and in 2013 rebranded as SG to conform with the group name Société Générale.
+SG began in 1975 as "Security Guarantee Trust Limited" and the following year changed its name to "Social Security Bank Limited", or "SSB".
+In 1994, SSB merged with the "National Savings and Credit Bank", under a World Bank program.
+The next year, the Ghanaian government divested its 21% share of the bank and it was converted to a public limited liability company and subsequently listed on the Ghana Stock Exchange.
+In 2004, the bank rebranded as SG-SSB after Societe Generale acquired a 51% controlling interest in the institution. and in 2013 rebranded as SG to conform with the wider Société Générale group name.